 What we believe

-SISA was created 8 years ago by a small, multidisciplinary team of women, with the premise of designing garments that can be worn and rediscovered year after year.
-Avoiding temporary trends, we make pieces that build on each woman’s personal story over time, since we understand that luxury resides in what remains over time; what can be inherited, what allows to be cared for.
+SISA was created 11 years ago by a small, multidisciplinary team of women, with the premise of designing garments that can be worn and rediscovered year after year.
+Avoiding temporary trends, we make pieces that build on each woman’s personal story over time.
+We understand that luxury resides in what remains over time; what can be inherited, what allows to be cared for.

 Local manufacturing is our driving force

-Our prospective sustainability strategy involves quantifying our current actions and defining concrete future actions to minimize negative social and environmental impact, and also aims to maximize our positive impact.
-For these purposes, SISA is currently in the process of evaluating its social and environmental footprint through the B Impact Assessment protocol.
+To develop a sustainability strategy and define concrete future actions to minimize negative social and environmental impact, we evaluated our social and environmental footprint through the B Impact Assessment protocol in 2019.

 We aim to share SISA with a creative and experimental outlook

-Starting from our first collection we have learned the value of showcasing our work in the most authentic and resourceful way possible, through campaigns that present a creative and experimental viewpoint stemming from our academic backgrounds: art, design, and architecture.
-We are proud to have launched #SISAmadebyme, a campaign in which we shared the sewing pattern of one of our pieces under a Creative Commons license, as well as our Teatinos campaign, which was the result of a collaboration that combined dance, heritage architecture, photography and costume design.
+From our first collection, we have learned the value of showcasing our work in the most authentic and resourceful way possible, through campaigns that present a creative and experimental viewpoint stemming from our respective academic backgrounds: art, architecture, and design.

-We have also had the opportunity to design clothing for diverse artistic expressions, such as opera and contemporary dance, thereby expanding our creative exchange and experimentation.
+We have had the opportunity to design clothing for diverse artistic expressions, such as opera and contemporary dance, thereby expanding our creative exchange.
+We have also produced campaigns combining performance, heritage architecture, and photography.

 We care about what you think

-An integral part of our process is the relationship we cultivate with our clients.
+An integral part of our process is the relationship we cultivate with our customers.
 We know they are mostly women who favor conscious purchases and adhere to the values of slow fashion.

-We aim to constantly rethink our design process as it relates to Chile and Latin America, therefore, we value your opinion.
+We aim to constantly rethink our design approach as it relates to Chile and Latin America, and we value your opinion.
 Tell us about your experience or write to us at: email@example.com.